Apache Kafka - K8s

 Platform:

-Deploy Charmed Kafka K8s (and Charmed ZooKeeper K8s)
+Deploy Charmed Apache Kafka K8s (and Charmed Apache ZooKeeper K8s)

-To deploy Charmed Kafka K8s, all you need to do is run the following commands, which will automatically fetch Kafka and ZooKeeper charms from Charmhub and deploy them to your model.
-For example, to deploy a five Zookeeper unit and three Kafka unit cluster, you can simply run:
+To deploy Charmed Apache Kafka K8s, all you need to do is run the following commands, which will automatically fetch Apache Kafka and Apache ZooKeeper charms from Charmhub and deploy them to your model.
+For example, to deploy a cluster of five Apache Zookeeper units and three Apache Kafka units, you can simply run:

 $ juju deploy zookeeper-k8s -n 3